Sergey Bubka

-Bubka is Senior Vice President of the International Association of Athletics Federations (IAAF), serving since 2007, and President of the National Olympic Committee of Ukraine, serving since 2005.
+Bubka serves as Senior Vice President of the International Association of Athletics Federations (IAAF) since 2007 and served as President of the National Olympic Committee of Ukraine from 2005 to November 2022.
 He is also an Honorary Member of the International Olympic Committee (IOC), having been involved since 1996.
 His older brother, Vasiliy Bubka, was also a medal-winning pole vaulter.